mkrueger/icy_term/README.md

 - Now I made a terminal app with iced - PopOS! is switching to that library.

 With all my ansi & buffer routines I've already written it makes sense to make a terminal.
 I need one program as well - most terminal programs are a bit too old school.
 Time to change that.

-# Iced ui lib
-Works to a degree, but I would switch to another UI lib.
-It's very limited - you can't even make a popup dialog, hasn't a main menu and has many pieces missing.
-Druid or Egui would give a better base.
-I'll continue with iced until I can decide.
-Chances are high that it'll have all the features I need by then :).

 # Bugs
 Please file some - I'm sure the protocols still have issues